Sell a House With Title Problems in Florida

 Lender's Title Insurance

 Required by the buyer's mortgage company to protect the lender's interest.
 The buyer pays for this one.
-Cash sales don't require a lender's policy, which is why cash closings on title-problem properties are faster: no lender reviewing the title commitment and raising objections.
+Cash sales do not require a lender's policy, which can reduce one layer of title review, but the title company still needs a clear path to close and disburse funds.

 Quiet Title Actions in Florida